pbroboto/geoecef/README.md

 It took me about a month to finish the YouTube course.
 One particular tutorial stood out—it was exceptionally well-taught, paced slowly, and never felt rushed.
 The explanations were so detailed that anything unclear from the book became much easier to understand after watching the video.

+Reading books provides the theoretical foundation, but applying that knowledge is where the real integration happens.
+It tests whether the understanding gained is sufficient to write a functional program.
+Can that knowledge piece together the jigsaw puzzle of solving real-world problems?

 ![GeoEcef](https://github.com/pbroboto/geoecef/blob/main/images/geoecef_feature_image.png)